 Extended installation time

-These complexities can increase the labor portion of your quote by $1,000 or more.
+These complexities may increase the labor portion of your quote.

 5. Labor Costs in Your Area